trongthanh/int3ractive.com/_posts/2018/2018-08-28-make-the-best-of-MacBook-touchpad-on-Ubuntu.md

 ## Final words

-That's my whole setup for multi-touch touch pad and it has made my life on Linux a lot easier!
+That's my whole setup for multi-touch touchpad and it has made my life on Linux a lot easier!
 However, this may just be temporary since `libinput` and Wayland are already chosen to be the future and they are actively developed.
 I will revisit `libinput` once it get better multi-touch support and more configurations, but `mtrack` is the way to go, for now.

 ---
-[^1]: Here's a brief touch pad driver 101: There are three known drivers for laptop touch pad on Linux, i.e. **synaptics** (discontinued), **libinput** and **mtrack**.
+[^1]: Here's a brief touchpad driver 101: There are three known drivers for laptop touchpad on Linux, i.e. **synaptics** (discontinued), **libinput** and **mtrack**.
 For latest Ubuntu and other popular distros, libinput is the chosen driver because it has decent multi touch support (and being improved) and most importantly, it supports [Wayland](https://en.wikipedia.org/wiki/Wayland_(display_server_protocol)) environment.
 There are few flaws with current libinput driver though, for example: I cannot adjust the sensitive of scroll with two fingers, I cannot disable tap-and-drag easily (some manual commands involved), I cannot drag with three fingers...

 [^2]: The `~/` sign means this file is stored at current user's home folder.